-ppm: parts per million or milligrams per liter (mg/L) ppb: parts per billion or micrograms per liter (ug/L) ppt: parts per trillion or nanograms per liter (ng/L) ppq: parts per quadrillion or picograms per liter (pg/L) pCi/L: picocuries per liter (a measure of radiation)
+ppm: parts per million or milligrams per liter (mg/L)

+ppb: parts per billion or micrograms per liter (ug/L)

+ppt: parts per trillion or nanograms per liter (ng/L)ppq: parts per quadrillion or picograms per liter (pg/L)

+pCi/L: picocuries per liter (a measure of radiation)

-2019 Consumer Confidence Report Burney
+Consumer Confidence Report

-Water District
+Burney Water District

-Some of the best water in the country is enjoyed right here in Northern California!
-With this in mind, we strive to provide you with a safe and dependable drinking water supply.
-We want you to understand the efforts we make to continually monitor our drinking water quality and to protect our water resources.
+Here at Burney Water District we want you to understand the efforts we make to provide you with a safe and dependable drinking water supply.
+We continually monitor our drinking water quality and strive to protect our water resources.
 We regularly test our drinking water for many different constituents as required by State and Federal Regulations.
-This "Water Quality Report" includes those constituents that were detected in 2019 and may include earlier monitoring data.
+This "Water Quality Report" includes those constituents that were detected in 2020 and may include earlier monitoring data.